-The vegetation communities present on the Refuge parcels in the Del Mar Mesa Vernal Pool Unit, as illustrated in Figure 4-18, include chamise chaparral on the flatter mesa areas and southern mixed chaparral on protected north-facing and canyon slopes or ravines.
-For the most part, chamise chaparral, as the name implies, is dominated by chamise with associated species contributing little cover; however, in some locations on the mesa, Nuttall's scrub oak and other species can make up to 25 percent of the scrub cover.
-The most common species present in the areas of southern mixed chaparral found on these Refuge parcels include chamise, Nuttall's scrub oak, laurel sumac, and black sage (City of San Diego 2015).
+The vegetation communities present on the Refuge parcels in the Del Mar Mesa Vernal Pool Unit, as illustrated in Figure 3-18, include chamise chaparral on the flatter mesa areas and southern mixed chaparral on protected north-facing and canyon slopes or ravines.
+A deep canyon located near the western Refuge boundary also supports a small area of scrub oak chaparral (SANDAG 1995).
+Open patches in the flatter portions of this unit, where appropriate soil conditions and microtopography are present, support areas of vernal pool habitat (City of San Diego 2011).